Hannah414/Using-C-On-A-Mac/C_Tutorial.md

 Any code that you want to be executed must be a part of a function.
 To create a function you must start with the following code:

-int(main){statments}
+data-type(main){statments}

-This is an example of a basic function in C. In the example, we have named our function *main*, but you could name it however you want as long as you start with a letter or underscore and only include letters, numbers, or underscores.
+This is an example of a basic function in C. Data-type refers to the type of data that will be returned by the function (will will look at this more later).
+In the example, we have named our function *main*, but you could name it however you want as long as you start with a letter or underscore and only include letters, numbers, or underscores.
 (Please note that there is a 31 character limit)

 Any statment that you want to run must be placed within the curly brackets of a function.